nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `deleteItem` command utilises the `IndexList` class to enable the deletion of multiple items at once.
 The `IndexList` parser takes in a string of multiple indexes separated by spaces, parses them to `Index` and stores them in an `ArrayList<Index>`.

 The underlying functionality for the `deleteItem` command utilises the `DeleteOrderItemCommand::execute` method which sorts the provided `Index List` in descending order.
-All the `OrderItem`s pertaining to the indexes input by the user are removed from the `UniqueOrderItemList` using the `Model::deleteOrderItem` method.
+All the order items pertaining to the indexes input by the user are removed from the `UniqueOrderItemList` using the `Model::deleteOrderItem` method.

-If the user wants to delete an order items at index `1` and `2` in the order items table, they can use the command `deleteItem 1 2`.
+If the user wants to delete order items at index `1` and `2` in the order items table, they can use the command `deleteItem 1 2`.

 Given below is an example usage scenario and how the `deleteItem` mechanism works.